Quickstart: Create an Azure SQL Database single database

 For Firewall rules, set Add current client IP address to Yes.
 Leave Allow Azure services and resources to access this server set to No.

-Select Next: Additional settings at the bottom of the page.
+Select Next: Security at the bottom of the page.

 On the Additional settings tab, in the Data source section, for Use existing data, select Sample.
 This creates an AdventureWorksLT sample database so there's some tables and data to query and experiment with, as opposed to an empty blank database.